MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-integration-thirdparty-overview.md

 The one challenge that Orchestrator runbooks have in comparison to connectors is  throughput.
 System Center - Orchestrator is a scalable product with the ability to distribute runbooks across multiple servers.
 Alert synchronization though typically requires relatively few runbooks (or even a single runbook depending on requirements and complexity) running every time an alert is created or modified.
 This can create a bottleneck when handling a high volume of alerts.

 The connector framework in Operations Manager was designed to be lightweight technology focused on a single function supporting a high volume of alerts.

+::: moniker range="sc-om-2016"
 System Center 2016 and later has the same connector framework from Operations Manager 2012/2012 R2 and 2007 R2.
 New connectors can be created using the Operations Manager Connector Framework.
 Verify from your vendor if the existing connector released for Operations Manager 2012/2012 R2 will work without modification for Operations Manager 2016 and later.
+::: moniker-end

 ## System Center Integration